Note

 - In the details pane, right-click the krbtgt user account, and then select Reset Password.

 - In New password, type a new password, retype the password in Confirm password, and then select OK.
-The password that you specify isn't significant because the system will generate a strong password automatically independent of the password that you specify.
+The password that you specify isn't significant because the system generates a strong password automatically independent of the password that you specify.

 Important

 You should perform this operation twice.
-When resetting the Key Distribution Center Service Account password twice, a 10 hour waiting period is required between resets.
-10 hours are the default Maximum lifetime for user ticket and Maximum lifetime for service ticket policy settings, hence in a case where the Maximum lifetime period has been altered, the minimum waiting period between resets should be greater than the configured value.
+You must wait 10 hours between password resets.
+10 hours are the default Maximum lifetime for user ticket and Maximum lifetime for service ticket policy settings, hence in a case where the Maximum lifetime period changes, the minimum waiting period between resets should be greater than the configured value.

 Note

-The password history value for the krbtgt account is 2, meaning it includes the 2 most recent passwords.
-By resetting the password twice you effectively clear any old passwords from the history, so there is no way another DC will replicate with this DC by using an old password.
+The password history value for the krbtgt account is 2, meaning it includes the two most recent passwords.
+By resetting the password twice you effectively clear any old passwords from the history, so there's no way another DC replicates with this DC by using an old password.

 Next steps